Ihor16/vim-config/docs/README.md

-## Vim configuration file
+## Vim configuration

+#### Setup
+Run the `./setup.sh` and select the configuration file to create.

+The available configurations are stored in `./configs/`.

+#### Usage
 You can find use cases of these commands and Vim in general on my channel: https://t.me/vimbindings

-## Usage
-Add absolute path to .vim files in `./init.vim` or `./vimrc`